LitLabs420/Labs-Ai/LITLABS_COMMAND_REFERENCE.md

 **Step 3: Post It Somewhere**
 - Copy the caption
 - Post on Instagram, TikTok, or other platform
-- Tag LitLabs AI in the caption (optional but appreciated!)
+- Tag Litree in the caption (optional but appreciated!)

 **Step 4: Reply to a DM**
 ```